Depression

 We can help your teen better understand themselves and what they are experiencing, and develop coping mechanisms specific to them and the challenges they are facing right now.

-If you want to learn more about our mental health programs or schedule a complimentary assessment for your teen, contact BasePoint Academy.
+If you want to learn more about our mental health programs or schedule a free depression assessment for your teen, contact BasePoint Academy.
 We’re here to help.

 Mental Health Disorder Treatment for Teens in Dallas / Fort Worth, Texas